Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 for the hosting and download traffic of all the hosted artefacts.
 On top of that, conda-forge cannot arbitrarily package things where the licence does not allow it.
-There is no hidden layer for build tools; anyone can download and install packages (or some underlying docker images), and that means conda-forge cannot use proprietary compilers, but must use what's freely available.
+There is no hidden layer for build tools; anyone can download and install the packages that the infrastructure is made of (or the underlying docker images), and that means conda-forge cannot use proprietary compilers[^9], but must use what's freely available.

 Remember how we discussed above that all Fortran compilers are proprietary (except gfortran as part of GCC), and how GCC is not directly usable on Windows?